kestra-io/docs/content/docs/15.how-to-guides/local-file-sync.md

 This feature is only for local development, that is why you can not connect to a distant Kestra instance.
 ::

-When developing on a local Kestra instance, it can be more convenient to have your flows in a local directory, maybe synchronize with a GitHub repository, and have Kestra automatically load them.
+When developing on a local Kestra instance, it can be more convenient to have your flows in a local directory, maybe synchronize with a GitHub repository on your local machine, and have Kestra automatically load them.

 Below is the minimal configuration to enable local flow synchronization: